MayankkumarTank/Linear-regression-curve-fitting-using-Least-square-method-in-c/README.md

 To run this project First start the Linear_regression.c which includes the whole c programs.

+Here, I atteched some data file and sample plot graph of line fitting.
+Also i am provided script file for GNUPLOT.
 **So, Enjoy the world of prediction.